-Therefore, instead of finding the way to migrate data safely from Magento 1 to Magento 2, many stores say “no” with Magento migrations.
+Therefore, instead of finding a way to migrate data safely from Magento 1 to Magento 2, many stores say “no” to Magento migrations.

 Nonetheless, you can absolutely avoid this threat by having Magento experts transfer the database assets to the new site.

 Besides data loss, there are more possible risks from Magento migration that you might need to know.

 The 4th Reason: Don’t Have Enough Time For Migration To Magento 2

 In general, it would take from one to three months to migrate Magento 1 to 2, depending on your current site’s complexity and expectations for the new site.